nickheppleston/aws-training/associate-arch-training-gaps.md

 Workloads that are GET intensive, particularly on a single object, or a small number of objects, consider using a CloudFront Distribution to cache the object, thereby reducing the load on the S3 Bucket.

-Further Questions:
+**Replication Across Regions**

-*Q: For HA of S3, is it possible to replicate across regions?*
+*Question: For HA of S3, is it possible to replicate across regions?*

-*Q: When the creation of an EBS snapshot is initiated, but not completed, the EBS volume: Can be used while the snapshot is in progress?*
+AWS S3 supports Cross-Region Replication at the Bucket Level.
+Once enabled on a Bucket, every object uploaded will be replciated to its destination region & bucket in the configured replication region.
+Replication only replicates NEW Objects uploaded - it will not replicate current Objects in the source bucket.

+The Storage Class in the source bucket (i.e. RRS), encryption state (i.e. SSE), ACL's and metadata are additionally copied during the replication.

+Cross-Region Replication is built on top of S3 Object Version, which must be enabled.
+Additionally requires an IAM Role that can List and retrieve Objects from the source bucket and replicate to the destination bucket.

+Cross-Region Replication can either copy all objects in a bucket or only those with a specific prefix.

+x*
 *Q: Confirm the /16 /24 /26 and /32 CIDR ranges*
 *Q: What is an Amazon PV AMI / HVM AMI*
 *Q: What are the possible event notifications for S3 buckets???*